Air Force Senior NCO Academy, Air University, Maxwell AFB, AL

 3. Lodging: All required rooms are blocked off in advance by the lodging office and students are not required to contact the University Inn reception desk on Gunter Annex to place a credit card on file.
 Upon arrival, check-in at the University Inn reception desk in Bldg 1017.
 A student roster will be at the reception desk with your assigned flight room information.
 All students must check-in at the Gunter Annex lodging desk.
 Since the rooms are blocked off in advance, DTS may show rooms unavailable and issue a non-availability letter; however, rooms will be available and students must check-in at the Gunter Annex lodging desk.
 AETC TTS will not accept the DTS non-availability letter when you file your travel voucher so failing to check-in at the Gunter Lodging front desk may result in out-of pocket lodging expenses.
 If for some reason rooms are not available (maintenance, renovations, higher priority reservations, etc.), the lodging desk will work to secure you a room at a government contracted hotel and issue you a valid non-availability letter.

 4. Computers: Students should bring a personal laptop/tablet or a government laptop computer from their home unit.
 We recommend you bring a personal laptop.
 Course materials will be provided via our online learning management system (Canvas).
+Canvas will be accessible to students on the first day of class.
+Your instructor will provide guidance on Canvas requirements and show you how to navigate the system. *** Students do not need to do anything with Canvas prior to arriving for class ***.
 Adobe Reader, or equivalent, will provide the ability to highlight and insert notes/comments.
 To alleviate the majority of issues with Canvas, ensure the latest version of Google Chrome or Firefox, and Java are installed on the laptop.
 If bringing a personal laptop, ensure you have installed DoD Root Certificates (Windows / Mac).
 You will be required to write an essay style paper at the AFSNCOA.
 Ensure you have access to a keyboard if using a tablet.
 The AFSNCOA has a very limited number of laptops that can be loaned to students who are unable to bring a personal or government laptop.

 Classrooms and billeting are equipped with public Wi-Fi (non .mil address).
 If bringing a government laptop, ensure the computer has a "stand alone" configuration, VPN is operational, and the Wi-Fi feature is turned on.
 AFSNCOA admin/communications personnel are not authorized to access your home unit government laptop for configurations/repair.

 5. First Day of Class: On the first official day of class, all students report to their assigned flight rooms for initial orientation at 0700.
-Report in long sleeve blue shirt with tie/tab and all accoutrements.
+Report in any service uniform combination, short sleeve blue shirt with or without tie or Long sleeve shirt with tie/tab.
+All accoutrements must be worn.
 A roster identifying your assigned flight room will be available at the lodging front desk.

 6. Graduation Day: On graduation day, students MAY be released by 1500; however, it is strongly recommended that departure flights are scheduled no earlier than 1700.
 Allow extra time if flying out of Birmingham or Atlanta (Atlanta is in the Eastern Time Zone - one hour ahead of Alabama).